Axis Zipstream technology

 PTZ cameras

-The algorithm for PTZ cameras enables Zipstream to reduce the bitrate even when the camera is panning, tilting, or zooming.
+The Zipstream algorithm for PTZ cameras enables bitrate reduction even when the camera is panning, tilting, and zooming.
 The algorithm reduces the bitrate in real-time by automatically updating the dynamic ROI that preserves important image details.
 To further improve PTZ usability and reduce system requirements, a dynamic bitrate controller has been added to avoid bandwidth peaks caused by camera movements.
 It does this by reducing the general video quality while preserving reference points that the operator can use for navigation, in order to maintain the orientation and the tracking of important objects during rapid camera movements.

-Storage profile works with PTZ cameras but may introduce some latency in the live view mode.
+The storage profile and the network load-balancing profile work with PTZ cameras but can introduce some latency in the live view mode.

 Enhanced dynamic ROI